macrocosm-os/data-universe/docs/miner.md

 1. The first will be a scrape for at most 100 items with #bittensor.
 The data scrape will choose a random [TimeBucket](../README.md#terminology) between (now - max_age_in_minutes, now).
 The probability distribution used to select a TimeBucket matches the Validator's Incentive for [Data Freshness](../README.md#1-data-freshness): that is, it's weighted towards newer data.
 1. The second will be a scrape for either #decentralizedfinance or #tao, chosen at random (uniformly).
 The scrape will scrape at most 50 items, and will use a random [TimeBucket] between now and the maximum data freshness threshold.

+# Choosing which data to scrape

+As described in the [incentive mechanism](../README.md#incentive-mechanism), Miners are, in part, scored based on their data's desirability and uniqueness.
+We encourage Miners to tune their Miners to maximize their scores by scraping unique, desirable data.

-We encourage Miners to diversify and scrape data that is unique on the Subnet.
-You can [view the dashboard](../README.md#data-universe-dashboard) to see how much data, by DataSource and DataLabel is currently on the Subnet.
+For uniqueness, you can [view the dashboard](../README.md#data-universe-dashboard) to see how much data, by DataSource and DataLabel is currently on the Subnet.

+For desirability, the [DataDesirabilityLookup](https://github.com/RusticLuftig/data-universe/blob/main/rewards/data_desirability_lookup.py) defines the exact rules Validators use to rate data's desirability.